 The Roman Goddess Juno was born from Ops (earth, abundance) and Saturn (time).
 The Romans imported her from their vanquished Etruscan neighbours.
 She was both sister and wife of Jupiter with whom she gave birth to various deities amongst whom we have Vulcan.

-As protector and counsellor of the Roman state and protector of state funds she had numerous epithets, some associated with marriage such as “Cinxia” she who loses the bride’s girdle (interesting backdrop to Propertius’ beloved Cynthia?), “Lucina”, “Regina” (queen), Sororia and Moneta.
+The goddess Juno had numerous epithets in Rome, some associated with marriage such as “Cinxia” she who loses the bride’s girdle (interesting backdrop to Propertius’ beloved Cynthia?), “Lucina”, “Regina” (queen), Sororia and Moneta – she who admonishes.
+She became protector and counsellor of the Roman state and protector of state funds.

 Juno had a feast in her honour called the Matronalia on the 1st of March as well as a second festivity on 7th July.
 The month of June is named after her and her sacred beasts were geese and peacocks.